Examples of reasonable accommodations include:

 - Case evaluation: We will thoroughly review the details of your case, including all relevant documentation and evidence, to determine the strength of your claim and the best course of action.

-- Legal guidance: We will explain your rights under the ADA and other relevant laws, ensuring you understand your options and the possible results of your case.
+- Legal guidance: We will explain your rights under the ADA and other relevant laws, ensuring you understand your options and the possible results of your claim.

 - Filing a complaint: We will assist you in filing a formal complaint with the EEOC or other appropriate agencies, ensuring that all procedural requirements are met.

-- Negotiation and mediation: We will represent you with your employer to seek a fair resolution, including potential settlements or accommodations.
+- Negotiation & mediation: We will represent you with your employer to seek a fair resolution, including potential settlements or accommodations.

 - Litigation: If required, we will take your case to court to fight for your rights and pursue the compensation you deserve.

 You do not have to accept any form of disability discrimination.
 Our team at Pitre & Associates knows how to effectively approach these cases and will pursue the compensation you deserve.
-Our Washington, D.C. disability discrimination lawyer can help you file a claim with the federal Equal Employment Opportunity Commission (EEOC) or your territory’s equivalent enforcement agency.
+Our Washington, DC, disability discrimination attorney can help you file a claim with the federal Equal Employment Opportunity Commission (EEOC) or your territory’s equivalent enforcement agency.